NasenGolem7442/javaUtils/README.md

 Please take a look at my JavaDoc for detailed Information.

 ## Installation
+You can either download the compiled source code or you can compile it yourself.

+To compile it yourself, go to https://github.com/NasenGolem7442/javaUtils/releases and download the latest util-v#.#.#.zip file.
+Unpack it and move the files to C:\Users\YourUser\.m2\repository\org\nasengolem\util\[VersionID]

+If you want to compile it yourself, follow these steps:
 1. **Clone the repository:**
    ```
    git clone [repository URL]